jojo157/FundCentreGame/README.md

 ### Performance Testing

-Performance was tested using Lighthouse, one of Google web developer tools.
+Performance was tested using Lighthouse, one of Google's web developer tools.

 #### Home Page